AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 Use of insecure communication (plain HTTP etc.) is forbidden within the scope of this document.

-Implementation of [BCP-003-01](best-practice-secure-comms.md) is a recommended prerequisite to implementing this document.
+Implementation of [BCP-003-01](best-practice-secure-comms.md) is a recommended alongside implementing this document.

 ## Use of Normative Language